DE

 In the portrayal of the shell and core, inside and outside, visible and invisible, the message of the menacing mask, indicative of current global political events, is not clearly attributable and the statement about the further course of the project is uncertain.
 Under the meaningful gaze of three men, Jon Sheton quotes two portraits of rulers by Holbein the Younger and takes the portrait of a policeman in the fight against terror from a current news magazine.
 This creates an additional contrasting level and the artist draws parallels in the dissemination of fear and terror between the past and present.

-Shelton Jon, Make your next business meeting a success Shelton Jon, Make your next business meeting a success Jon Shelton, Make Your Next Business Meeting a Success, 2015
+© Jon Shelton © Jon Shelton Jon Shelton, Make Your Next Business Meeting a Success, 2015

 , Ink and oil paint on flag fabric, 280 x 100 cm